 Many women choose to delay pregnancy until after age 35.
 In fact, according to the National Center for Health Statistics, nine times as many first births to women over the age of 35 were reported in 2012 than four decades ago.
 In 2014, 11 per 1,000 pregnancies were attributed to women ages 35 to 39, versus only 2 per 1,000 pregnancies in 1970.

-“While pregnancy is very popular and certainly is possible for women over age 35, it is important for women to consider certain risks involved with having a baby at a later age,” says Dr. Perri Lynne Wittgrove, an OBGYN affiliated with Sharp Grossmont Hospital.
-“Understanding these issues and knowing what steps to take is important in order to have a healthy pregnancy.”
+"While pregnancy is very popular and certainly is possible for women over age 35, it is important for women to consider certain risks involved with having a baby at a later age," says Dr. Amy French, a board-certified OBGYN affiliated with Sharp Grossmont Hospital.
+"Understanding these issues and knowing what steps to take is important in order to have a healthy pregnancy."

 Consider the risks